awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeExperience.md

 Type: [ExperienceConfiguration](API_ExperienceConfiguration.md) object

  ** [CreatedAt](#API_DescribeExperience_ResponseSyntax) **   <a name="Kendra-DescribeExperience-response-CreatedAt"></a>
-Shows the date\-time your Amazon Kendra experience was created\.
+The Unix timestamp when your Amazon Kendra experience was created\.
 Type: Timestamp

  ** [Description](#API_DescribeExperience_ResponseSyntax) **   <a name="Kendra-DescribeExperience-response-Description"></a>